Sharon E. McKay

 Resumé can be found below.

 I live in PEI but commute regularly to Ontario.
-To book a school visit, a virtual visit or in-person, you are welcome to call me directly for details on the presentations.
-905 320-3004 or contact:
+To book a school visit, a virtual visit or in-person, you are welcome to text me directly for details on the presentations.
+905 320-3004

 Sharon E. McKay, Y/A writer and Canadian War Artist